 But for a movement conservative, Obamacare itself, not the cultural contempt that leads to it, is the problem.
 For a voter voting on cultural identity, Obamacare is only a data point in a larger story, a symptom of a general problem.
 They are responding to the contempt itself, which they see expressed in countless other ways.
 Their goals are therefore necessarily vaguer, less defined.
 They are drawn to a candidate who signals identity with them.

-4. Masses of nominally moderate voters are voting on identity rather than policy.
+4. Masses of nominally moderate voters aren’t voting directly on policy.
 As I mentioned, Trump has appeal to Romney voters as a businessman who will run government competently (so again, we’re not talking about a focus on policy issues, but on “competence over ideology.”)
 His story is a bit different from Romney’s- he presents himself as the master of the art of the deal.
 He will ruthlessly outsmart competitors (China) the way they have hitherto done to us, and will break gridlock to make bipartisan deals with Democrats.

 He also presents a similar image to McCain’s- outsider, teller of politically incorrect truths, enemy of party orthodoxy, special interests and money in politics (he was “self-funding,” of course.)
-All these are good signaling devices to attract centrist voters who are interested in identity politics- money in politics especially so.
+All these are good signaling devices to attract centrist voters.
 Such voters are confident something is wrong with government- otherwise, it would fix things.
 They don’t themselves know what needs to be done (otherwise, they would vote for whoever promised to do these things), but they are confident a leader could figure it out if only he weren’t beholden to the wrong sort of people.
 They are convinced the politicians are acting in someone else’s interest rather than theirs, even though they can’t precisely identify how these interests are in conflict.

 McCain’s famous straight talk was also comparable to the approach of Trump, whose voters believe he “tells it like it is.”
 (McCain even talked about “Gooks” in Vietnam!)
 A key difference is that whereas McCain won free publicity by straight talking in ways that appealed to the media, Trump wins free publicity by making the media hate him.
 The media says “look at this horrible thing Trump said,” but the audience doesn’t all share the media’s values.
 Here again the breakdown in trust may be responsible for the difference between what was effective for McCain and what is effective for Trump; people are no longer willing to accept the media as an authoritative arbiter.
 Those who still trust the media voted for Kasich.